-Children often complain of aches and pain that settle with little more than rest.
+Children often complain of aches and pain in the side of their foot that usually settles with little more than rest.
 However, if you child is suffering from acute pain, or general soreness that last more than 5 days it is wise to have this checked out by a Podiatrist.

-Children complaining of pain on the outside of the foot may have a condition known as Iselin’s disease or Iselin’s syndrome.
+Children complaining of lateral foot pain on the side of their foot may have a condition known as Iselin’s disease or Iselin’s syndrome.

 It has been reported rarely, but is probably more common than appreciated.
-Clinically it can be confused with tendonitis, ankle sprains, fractures of the 5th metatarsal or even labeled as growing pains.
-It appears to be more common in athletically active, older children and adolescents, and more common in males.
+Clinically it can be confused with tendonitis, ankle sprains, fractures of the 5th metatarsal or even labelled as growing pains.
+Lateral foot pain associated with Iselin’s syndrome appears to be more common in athletically active, older children and adolescents, and more common in males.
 Early recognition and treatment may prevent long-term complications such as non-union and subsequent pain.

 How do you treat lateral foot pain caused from Iselin’s Syndrome?

 Early treatment often consists of conservative measures – rest, ice, padding, footwear, orthotics, stretching, massage of peroneals, etc. Delayed intervention can lead to continued stress through the fusion of the secondary ossification centre and even non-union.
 Non-union is usually very painful and may require surgical excision of the proximal epiphysis or open reduction internal fixation with an orthopaedic screw.

 Plantar fasciitis is commonly the cause of stabbing pains that occur in your heel.
 It involves and inflamed plantar fascia, a tick band of tissue that runs across the bottom of your heel bone to your toes.
 One of the causes for lateral foot pain are conditions that are left untreated, including inflamed tendons.
 It is important to see a podiatrist about these foot pains.